GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 3.51am - In DataAccess, I added NuGet package.
 3.57am - In ApplicationDbcontext.cs File, I modified namespace to reflect the project.
 4:03am - I deleted all default Class1.cs files in all three projects.
+4:19am - After building Project, I got four errors.
+Some errors are in Startup.cs file.
+Now, i am trying to solve these.